Curved Page Divider

 What Is Kinship Care?

-Child welfare agency workers want to ensure that children are safe and remain in-home.
-However, the child welfare system must take action when children aren't safe in their homes.
-When children get removed from the home, one of the options for placement is a kinship care placement.
+Child welfare agency workers want to ensure that children are safe and remain in their homes.
+However, the child welfare system must take action when children aren't secure in their homes.
+When children are removed from their home, one of the options for placement is a kinship care arrangement.

-If you are the relative of a child in Virginia, who has been removed from their home, keep reading to learn more about kinship care and see how you can help a child.
+If you are a relative of a child in Virginia who has been removed from their home, continue reading to learn more about kinship care and discover how you can support a child.

 What Is Kinship Care?

-Kinship care is placing a child with a family member, which means that a child removed from their home lives with a relative instead of a foster family.
+Kinship care involves placing a child with a family member, meaning that a child removed from their home lives with a relative instead of a foster family.
 However, there are varying levels of kinship care.

 Informal Kinship Care